 |Fixed Overhead £’000s||Risk Weight||FOR £’000s|

-HIM is a member of a group (HGL).
-However it has been determined that no consolidation is required for accounting purposes under IFRS.
+Whilst HIM is part of a Group, it has been determined that no consolidation is required for accounting purposes under IFRS.
 The accounts of the group and of the subsidiary companies are prepared on the going concern basis.

 7. Remuneration Policy